Piturnah/piturnah.github.io/blog/rewriting-my-site-in-haskell.md

 Eventually I made a great realisation. *I* know how I want to transform the documents in my site's build process and I just need a convenient tool to express that.
 We already have such tools: programming languages.
 We already have high-level programming languages which are turing complete.
 The perfect site generator isn't some CLI tool with a restrictive framework and mountains of awkward configuration, it's just a library in an ergonomic high-level language.
 [My friend Abi](https://www.akpain.net/) already understood this; her site being built by a bespoke Python script.

-I made posted a toot about this thought and within minutes I got [a reply](https://mathstodon.xyz/@jj@types.pl/114141092743989492) recommending that I check out Hakyll.
+I posted a toot about this thought and within minutes I got [a reply](https://mathstodon.xyz/@jj@types.pl/114141092743989492) recommending that I check out Hakyll.
 Hakyll immediately seemed like what I was looking for.
-I could have pivoted Shovel into being a more bespooke thing more explicitly just for my site, but the problem with Rust is that it *sucks* if you don't need the low-level access and speed.
+I could have pivoted Shovel into being a more bespoke thing more explicitly just for my site, but the problem with Rust is that it *sucks* if you don't need the low-level access and speed.
 Haskell, on the other hand, is a beautifully ergonomic language which is a joy to write for those tasks where you don't need Rust's main offerings.

 ## How?